Final Deadline: July 9, 2024

-Inspired by the Bookstein Institute for Higher Education in Taxation, CSUN’s M.S. in Taxation program is taught fully on campus and takes only 18 months to complete.
-Classes meet some evenings and weekends and no classes are scheduled during the busy tax season.
+Offered by the David Nazarian College of Business and Economics, CSUN’s M.S. in Taxation program is designed for students to join live classes either in person or virtually, and takes only 19 months to complete.
+Classes meet on one weeknight per week and Saturdays, and no classes are scheduled during the busy tax season.

-- The program’s Tax Challenge Project, Federal Tax Clinic, and student-run “Tax Development Journal” provide opportunities for learners to integrate theory with practice and gain valuable practical experience.
+- The program’s Tax Challenge Project, CSUN VITA Clinic, the Bookstein Low Income Taxpayer Clinic, and the student-run “Tax Development Journal” provide opportunities for learners to integrate theory with practice and gain valuable practical experience.

 - This fully accredited program meets California’s 150-hour requirement for CPA-licensure.